open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 ### 10. Challenge - Hidden

-For this challenge use the `hidden` binary from the `10-challenge-hidden/` directory.
+For this challenge use the [hidden](./activities/10-challenge-hidden/src) binary.

 Can you find the hidden flag?